zaproxy/zaproxy-website/site/content/docs/scans/firingrange.md

 {{< /scan-table >}}

+&nbsp;

+#### Configuration

 | Config | Details |
 | --- | --- |
 | Frequency | Daily |
 | Scripts | https://github.com/zapbot/zap-mgmt-scripts/blob/master/scans/firingrange/ |
 | Action | https://github.com/zapbot/zap-mgmt-scripts/actions/workflows/zap-vs-firingrange.yml |

+&nbsp;

+#### Settings

+The latest [Live ZAP Docker image](https://hub.docker.com/r/owasp/zap2docker-live/) is run with the default settings against this app with the following exceptions:

+* The [XSS](/docs/alerts/40012/) rule is set to use LOW threshold in order to detect 2 cases which are not strictly vulnerable.